Moe-Pwint/Zip-Zap-Zop-Game/README.md

     3. Level 3 Btn
         - Level 3 Rules:
-          Tap the cards "Zip" "Zap" "Zop" in a row without making a mistake.
+          Tap the cards "Zip" "Zap" "Zop" in a row.
           Time limit for each tap: 2 seconds
           Gain minimum 30 scores in 60 seconds to win the level.
           Beat your own score!